 The request for appeal must be in writing, specify Provider's reasons for the appeal and include any and all supporting documentation for the appeal.
-Failure of the Provider to appeal a suspension or termination within ten (10) days shall result in a waiver and loss of Provider's appeal rights.
-This appeal procedure does not apply to a decision by Purchaser to not renew this Contract.
+Failure of the Provider to appeal a suspension or termination

 2. Decision

 Purchaser's Provider Relations and Contract Director will advise Provider of its decision within forty-five (45) days of receiving the appeal.
 The decision of the Provider Relations and Contract Director shall be final and binding on the parties.
 If the appeal is upheld, Provider shall resume providing services under this Contract and all terms and conditions of the Contract will remain in effect.
 Resumption of services shall be Provider's sole and exclusive remedy in the event Provider's appeal is upheld.